Who are the priority groups for the COVID-19 vaccine?

 Yes, PAHO/WHO recommends that those who have had COVID-19 still get vaccinated against it, whether or not that person had no symptoms or was very ill.
 The vaccine further boosts the body’s immune system against COVID-19.
 Also, to receive immunity through the vaccine is far safer than receiving it through the disease itself, since COVID-19 can have long-term consequences on a person’s health.

 However, if the person has symptoms at the time of vaccination, SAGE recommends postponing vaccination until the person has recovered.
 This recommendation is applicable to all eligible persons, including older adults.

 Can I get vaccinated against COVID-19 if I am currently infected with COVID-19?

 How long should I wait to get vaccinated after having had COVID-19?

 However, emerging data show that people who have previously had COVID-19 may fall sick again, especially in areas where variants of concern are circulating.
 In these settings, individuals who have previously been infected with COVID-19 should ideally be vaccinated within 90 days of infection.
 The length of this period may change as we learn more about immunity from natural infection.

 Can pregnant women get vaccinated against COVID-19?

 Yes.
-Like all of us, pregnant women are at risk of contracting COVID-19, but because their immune systems change throughout pregnancy pregnant people are more vulnerable to respiratory infections such as COVID-19.
-If they do become ill, they tend to develop more severe symptoms whose treatment may require longer hospitalization in intensive care units, greater need for ventilatory support, and a higher chance of dying when compared to non-pregnant women of the same age and ethnicity.
+Like all of us, pregnant women are at risk of contracting COVID-19.
+Because their immune systems change throughout pregnancy, they are more vulnerable to respiratory infections such as COVID-19.
+If they do become ill, they tend to develop more severe symptoms whose treatment may require longer hospitalization in intensive care units, greater need for ventilatory support, and a higher chance of dying when compared to non-pregnant people of the same age and ethnicity.

-Data from 24 countries indicate that more than 200,000 pregnant women have contracted COVID-19 in the Region, and at least 1,000 have died from complications of the disease.
+Data from 24 countries indicate that more than 200,000 pregnant people have contracted COVID-19 in the Region, and at least 1,000 have died from complications of the disease.